11 Challenges of a Paperless Office in 2025

 You will need to ensure that your paperless office solution is secure.
 This includes ensuring that data is backed up and that there are security measures in place to protect confidential information.

-2- Maintaining document version control
+2- Maintain document version control

 Version control is the process of tracking changes to a set of related computer files over time.
 The idea is to maintain consistency, allowing for reproducibility and reverting changes that would otherwise be difficult to undo.